Our Goal for You: $0 College Debt

-The Federal Pell Grant Program provides need-based grants to low income, undergraduate students, who have not earned a bachelor’s or professional degree.
-Unlike a loan it does not have to be repaid.
+The Federal Pell Grant Program provides need-based grants to low income, undergraduate students who have not earned a bachelor’s or professional degree.
+Unlike a loan, it does not have to be repaid.
 The award amount is determined by the student’s financial need based on the information submitted on the FAFSA application and the student’s enrollment.
-Students are eligible for the equivalent of 12 full time semesters of the Pell Grant.

 SEOG Federal Supplemental Educational Opportunity Grant